PatrickLang/patricklang.github.io/_posts/2016-02-06-mikrotik-mac-to-port.md

 ## Finding the switch port by MAC address

 `/interface ethernet switch host print` will show all of the devices on the network by MAC address, along with the port they're connected to.
+This is very similar to the `show mac address-table` command on Cisco Catalyst switches.

 ```
 [admin@MikroTik] /interface ethernet> /interface ethernet switch host print